 If you choose the DHL Lifestyle strategy to manage your investments, you should also choose your likely retirement age.
 Your retirement age will determine when your pension account will start to move into different funds.
 But, don't worry, you don't have to retire then!
-If you don't make a choice, your retirement age will be age 65 or your State Pension Age if you were auto-enrolled in the Plan
+If you don't make a choice, your retirement age will be age 65.